 - Diarrhea – Loose or runny stools are another symptom that occasionally plague all dogs, but repeated occurrences indicate the presence of a sensitive stomach or a more serious problem.

 - Gas – If your dog engages in chemical warfare on a regular basis, she is likely suffering from a sensitive stomach (and let’s be honest, you both suffer from this symptom).
-Gas-x can help treat symptoms, but ideally, you’ll want to resolve your dog’s tummy issues at the source.
+Gas-x may help treat symptoms, but ideally, you’ll want to resolve your dog’s tummy issues at the source.

-Switching Foods for a Sensitive Pup
+Switching Dog Food for a Sensitive Pup

-It’s always wise to transition your dog from one food to another in a slow, gradual manner, but it is especially important to do so for dogs that do not digest well.
+It’s always wise to transition your dog from one dog food to another in a slow, gradual manner, but it is especially important to do so for dogs that do not digest well.
 Abruptly changing such a dog’s food is just begging for additional problems, so make sure to take it slow.

-Because of dogs can suffer from a sensitive stomach for a variety of reasons, and different ingredients affect some dogs differently than others, it can be difficult to make many generalizations with regard to good foods for dogs that don’t digest food well.
+Because dogs can suffer from a sensitive stomach for a variety of reasons, and different ingredients affect some dogs differently than others, it can be difficult to make many generalizations with regard to good foods for dogs that don’t digest food well.

 - A limited number of ingredients – The more ingredients in